When You Are Not Motivated To Clean

 Remove shoes when you come in.
 No closet by the door?
 Store them in a decorative bin.

 Use an ottoman rathar than a coffee table.
 Choose one that has hidden storage.
 Stash your magazines, remote control, or whatever else you need.

 Toss your junk mail right away and sign up for online billing.

 Place misplaced or unused items in a box.
 Wait a week, and if no one uses it, then give it away.

-Do not allow anything in to stay in the sink.
+Ban dishes from the sink.
 Make it a priority to rinse and put it in the dishwasher.

 Keep cleaning rags, paper towels, and bathroom cleaner under the sink.
-Wipe down quickly after getting ready in the morning or before bed.
+Wipe down after getting ready in the morning or before bed.

 Put the hamper next to the shower.

 I suggest hiring someone to clean your house once if it is too hard.
-They do not usually organize, but they will get the most important work done.
+They rarely organize, but they will get the most important work done.
 When calling a cleaning company is honest.
 Some cleaning companies can also help with clutter, or even send out a second maid, and you can get extra things done like having the laundry folded.
 Then you can focus on decluttering.